EJBlog/EJBlog.github.io/_posts/2016-03-21-working-remote.md

   </ul>
 </li>

 <ul>
 </p>

 <p>
-I have realized, working remotely is best for those people that have enough focus to get their tasks done each day, but also want to experience every aspect of life.
-Throughout all of this, working remote is teaching me to be more conscience of my work as well as my time.
+In just the first week of working remote I have learned to be more conscience of my work as well as my time.
 It would be easy to take an "extended lunch break" to watch a new season on Netflix or go for a hike.
 The reason I choose not to do those things is because I know my work is my most important priority.
-If I did not make work my top priority then none of the things on my pro list would be possible.
+If I did not make work my top priority then none of the things on my "pros" list would be possible.
 </p>